 Metal is Tiffini’s predominant medium of choice but she also experiments with acrylic and various other mixed media for art projects.
 Tiffini moved to Montreal in June of 2020 after spending 6 years between Baja California and Los Angeles.
 It was on the West Coast somewhere between late nights on the Sunset Strip and early mornings in the high desert of Baja Califonia that she evolved from a touring Musician to a contemporary artist.

 Metal has been used in the past by Tiffini to make music therefore using metal as the backdrop to her first solo art exhibition is a very natural progression with this resource.
 The metal in this exhibition was all aged for 1 year outdoors in Montreal.
 Then it was cut into 10, 4×4 foot pieces.
 It went through Fall, Winter, Spring, and Summer before it was painted.
-During this natural process of aging the metal, Tiffini underwent Pelvic floor surgery to repair damage sustained from a sexual assault in her late teens.
-This has had a major impact on the works in this current exhibition and its theme.
-Now, several months into her recovery and being able to lift/maneuver her pieces again without aid it has reminded her how powerful women are even when they are going through some of the worst periods of their lives.
+During this natural process of aging the metal, Tiffini underwent major surgery.
+This had a major impact on the works in this current exhibition and its theme.
+Now, several months into recovery and being able to lift/maneuver her pieces again without aid it has reminded her how powerful women are even when they are going through some of the worst periods of their lives.

 This is the reason the exhibition is titled “All Women Matter“.
-It’s an ode to all the pain and beauty that exists in every woman.
-The words written on each individual piece are a commentary on our shared struggle as a gender to live a life safe from violence and with equal rights in this world.
+It’s an ode to all the pain and beauty that exists within every woman if they acknowledge it.
+The words written on each individual piece are a social commentary about our shared struggle as a gender to live a life safe from violence and with equal rights in this world.

 Become a Patron of her art to learn more